US federal agencies targeted by DOGE: National Highway Traffic Safety Administration (NHTSA)

 AP reported on April 12 that DOGE has started terminating workers at the NHTSA through firings, buyouts and layoffs.
 It noted that the NHTSA was investigating Tesla car crashes.
+The National Highway Traffic Safety Administration (NHTSA) laid off 4% of staff, according to a spokesperson.
+Critics and analysts have noted that The NHTSA did probes of Tesla for various complaints, including Tesla vehicles’ unexpected braking and loss of steering control.

 Veterans Affairs

-On February 5, it was disclosed that DOGE member Sahil Lavingia accessed computer databases and medical records of the Department of Veterans Affairs (VA).
-Internal VA reports that DOGE was "data mining" disability compensation and benefits of United States Armed Forces military veterans.
+DOGE entered Department of Veterans Affairs (VA) in February 2025; internal reports revealed that DOGE was "data mining" disability compensation and benefits of United States Armed Forces veterans.
+The team includes Sahil Lavingia, Cary Volpert, Christopher Roussos, Justin Fulcher, Payton Rehling, and Jon Koval.

 Documents obtained by ProPublica showed DOGE members detailed to VA in March were planning to close 17 or more hospitals, and introduce artificial intelligence tools to handle benefits claims; officials at various VA centers warned by email that DOGE contract terminations and staff downsizing were putting pressure on services, including to cancer patients.
-By May 23, VA dismissed 2,500 workers and canceled more than 500 contracts.